xHARDIKx/TEMPO/README.md

 ## Getting Started

-To use Tempoc, simply visit the [Tempoc website](https://tempoc.vercel.app/) or use the alternate link [tempoc.ezyro.com](https://tempoc.ezyro.com/).
+To use Tempoc, simply visit the [Tempoc website](https://tempoc.vercel.app/)